 An update can result in greater user engagement if you add some really cool stuff.
 Your users will tell their friends.
 Other projects your business is working on will flourish.
 Every mobile application you produce reflects upon your brand.
 When you do something to increase your company brand, other mobile applications coming from your business, even if not directly related to your app, will gain popularity in the process.

 It also works the other way.
 A blacklist applied to the brand poisons everything else related to it.
 Current and future products, updates, even totally new innovations will be tainted by being associated with a brand that has the “app that doesn’t work.”

 This is the need for cloud mobile app testing.

 How to Prevent Disaster

 Mobile application testing makes sure this doesn’t happen.
 It is the process of discovering the function and performance glitches in your mobile application before your users do.
 Anyone who doesn’t perform adequate mobile testing on their application turns their customers into their quality assurance department.
-The problem with this arrangement is that users don’t report the problems they find to you.
+The problem with this arrangement is that users don’t report the problems they find to your mobile app development team.
 They report it to other users.